cloudera/director-spi/README.md

 * [GCP (Google Cloud Platform)](https://github.com/cloudera/director-google-plugin), a plugin supporting a compute (GCE) resource provider; and
 * [BYON (Bring Your Own Nodes)](https://github.com/cloudera/director-byon-plugin-example), a simple but not fully-functional example plugin.

-Your plugin will need to declare a maven "provided" dependency on the Director SPI, such as:
+Your plugin will need to declare a maven "provided" dependency on the Altus Director SPI, such as:

 ```xml
 <properties>